Pediatric Hospitalist Program

 - Arrange any specialty care, therapy, or consultations with other providers.

 - Be available to both you and your family to provide information and answer questions.

 - Transition your child’s care back to his or her pediatrician upon discharge.

-Pediatric Care and Conditions
+Pediatric Care and conditions most commonly treated: